npb

 In Summary

-If you are lucky enough to find a cash buyer with a skilled conveyancer you can sell a property in as little as four weeks.
+If you are lucky enough to find a cash buyer with a skilled conveyancer you could sell your property in as little as six weeks.

-However, if you pick a poor estate agent, it can take longer than that to have your first viewing and you could still have the property sitting unsold a year later.
+However, if you pick a poor estate agent, it can take longer than that to receive your first viewing and you could still have your property sitting unsold up to a year later.

 In addition, a cold market or an overvaluation can stop a house sale in its tracks, potentially causing it to receive little or any viewings.